root-project/root/README/ReleaseNotes/v618/index.md

 ## JavaScript ROOT

+### New funcitonality

+   - Add support of TProfile2Poly class
+   - Add support of TGeoOverlap class
+   - Implement update of TF2 drawings, see tutorials/graphics/anim.C
+   - Improve windows handling in flex(ible) layout
+   - Use requestAnimationFrame when do monitoring, improves performance
+   - Better position for text in TH2Poly drawings
+   - Upgrade three.js 86 -> 102, use SoftwareRenderer instead of CanvasRenderer
+   - Support eve7 geometry viewer - render data generated in ROOT itself
+   - Provide initial WebVR support, thanks to Diego Marcos
+   - Use gStyle attributes to draw histogram title

 ### New files location

 JSROOT sources were moved from `etc/http/` into `js/` subfolder in ROOT sources tree.
-After ROOT compilation  procedure JSROOT can be found in `$ROOTSYS/js/` subfolder.
+After ROOT compilation files can be found in `$ROOTSYS/js/` subfolder.
+All ROOT-specific OpenUI5 files now moved into ROOT repository into `ui5` subfolder.
+After compilation these files can be found in `$ROOTSYS/ui5/` subfolder.

 ## Tutorials